 Overall: Ford’s updated mainstream compact is now available in a completely nuts, rally-ready, all-wheel-drive RS super hatch; fuel-sipping three-cylinder engine, still-smoking-hot ST performance and electric powertrains continue.

-160-horsepower 2.0-liter four-cylinder connected to a five-speed manual transmission or optional six-speed automated manual; 1.0-liter three-cylinder turbo with a six-speed manual; ST still uses big turbo and extra gear to handle 252 horses; optional all-electric drivetrain with 143-horsepower motor; Mustang-sourced turbo-four gives amazing 350 horses for the AWD in the new RS.
+Drivetrain: 160-horsepower 2.0-liter four-cylinder connected to a five-speed manual transmission or optional six-speed automated manual; 1.0-liter three-cylinder turbo with a six-speed manual; ST still uses big turbo and extra gear to handle 252 horses; optional all-electric drivetrain with 143-horsepower motor; Mustang-sourced turbo-four gives amazing 350 horses for the AWD in the new RS.